Authentic Spanish Paella Recipes: Unstirred Delight!

 I have nothing against a different recipe (like seafood paella, etc.), but we should specify the main ingredient.
 It’s just common sense!

-I wouldn’t want to go against the centuries-old tradition of making paella and what it means to Spaniards.
+I wouldn’t want to go against the centuries-old tradition of making paella and what it means to Spaniards from Valencia.

-Paella is truly an institution in Spain—it's more than just a popular dish.
-Paella often takes center stage at parties, name days, and family Sundays.
+Paella is an institution in Spain—it's more than just a popular dish.
+It often takes center stage at parties, name days, and family Sundays.

 For some, I’d even say (with a chuckle) it's the main reason to accept an invitation.